tesla-cu/website/content/authors/julian_quick/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: julian is a PhD student developing optimization and uncertainty quantification techniques to support the next generation of wind power plants.
+bio: Julian is a PhD student developing optimization and uncertainty quantification techniques to support the next generation of wind power plants.

 interests:
 - Wind Energy